How to Fix a Wobbly Ceiling Fan

 Ceiling fans wobble for straightforward reasons, and they're all fixable without taking the whole thing down.
 The wobble happens because something in the mounting or blade assembly has come loose or bent slightly out of plane.
 When a fan wobbles badly, it stresses the ceiling box and can eventually damage your drywall or wiring, so it's worth addressing immediately.
 The good news: you can diagnose and repair this yourself in one evening with basic tools.

-3. Tighten the Canopy Bolts.
+3. Snug Canopy Bolts.
 The canopy is the decorative housing where the fan attaches to the ceiling.
 Using a wrench or socket that fits the bolts (usually 1/4-inch), systematically tighten each canopy bolt by a quarter-turn.
 Don't overtighten—snug is enough.
 Work around the circle, alternating opposite bolts like you would a car wheel.
 This is the most common fix.